Getting Started with Cachly

 When you first start the Cachly App, you see the below screen.
-If you have already created an account at geocaching.com via the web, you should tap Login to Geocaching.
-If you want to create your account now, you can tap Signup for an account and you will go through the account creation process.
+If you have already created an account at geocaching.com via the web, you should tap Login.
+If you want to create your account now, you can tap Signup and you will go through the account creation process.
 Alternatively, if you don't want to create an account with the site directly, you can login with your Facebook account and it will lead you to creating an account the first time and then future logins can be via Facebook.

-If you tap "Login to Geocaching" you will be taken to the geocaching website to enter your geocaching.com username and password.
-If you don't have an account and want to create one, tap "Signup for an account".
+If you tap "Login" you will be taken to the geocaching website to enter your geocaching.com username and password.
 If you try to create an account and get an error about your email address already being used, odds are good you already created an account on the geocaching.com web site.
 You don't need to create another, just login with your existing credentials.

 Note: To be clear, you never have an account with Cachly.
 Instead, you have an account with geocaching.com and you permit Cachly to login for you and act on your behalf with them.
 What you can and cannot do in Cachly is determined by your geocaching.com account (Basic vs. Premium membership).

 Logging in will lead you to a screen where you give Cachly permission to interact with your geocaching.com information.
 Cachly needs to do this in order to log your cache finds and otherwise interact with geocaching.com.
-Tap Allow Access to continue.
+Tap Agree to continue.

-Note: After you successfully login, you won't need to do it again for 90 days.
-When your access token from geocaching.com expires, just login again and forget about it for another three months.
+Note: After you successfully login, you won't need to do it again for at least 90 days (perhaps more).
+When your access token from geocaching.com expires, just login again and forget about it.